PrometheanDissident/prometheandissident.github.io/pages/academia.md

 ### <span style="background-color:orange">Effects of Schooling</span>

+**Homeschooling Based** There are a variety of reasons why parents and youth may decide to do homeschooling, including increasing family bonding, to accomplish more academically, to customize or individualize the curriculum and learning environment, to provide a safer environment, or to teach and impart a particular set of values, beliefs, or worldview.The home-educated tend to score above average on achievement tests regardless of their parents' level of formal education and also score above average on SAT and ACT tests.
+The home-educated typically do above average on measures of social, emotional, and psychological development and tend to engage more in civic life in adulthood.
+The causality of these relationships is not clear however<ref>https://files.eric.ed.gov/fulltext/ED556234.pdf</ref>.

 - **Crime: Reduced -** Improved schooling reduces crime rates.
 The causal link does not appear to be the reverse, as this was researched using randomized treatment, thus in effect acting as an experiment<ref>https://dash.harvard.edu/bitstream/handle/1/12308135/Deming_BSLC_QJE.pdf?sequence=1</ref>.
 - **Class Size: Positive -** Class size increases educational attainment even controlling for IQ<ref>https://sci-hub.ru/https://doi.org/10.2307/1164099</ref>.

-### <span style="background-color:lightcoral">Types of Schooling</span>

-#### <span style="background-color:orange">Homeschooling</span>

-**Homeschooling Based** There are a variety of reasons why parents and youth may decide to do homeschooling, including increasing family bonding, to accomplish more academically, to customize or individualize the curriculum and learning environment, to provide a safer environment, or to teach and impart a particular set of values, beliefs, or worldview.The home-educated tend to score above average on achievement tests regardless of their parents' level of formal education and also score above average on SAT and ACT tests.
-The home-educated typically do above average on measures of social, emotional, and psychological development and tend to engage more in civic life in adulthood.
-The causality of these relationships is not clear however<ref>https://files.eric.ed.gov/fulltext/ED556234.pdf</ref>.

-#### <span style="background-color:orange">Charter Schools</span>

-**Mixed:** Charter schools have very heterogeneous effects depending on the study, although on the net there is a small positive effect of charter schools on elementary reading and math, as well as middle school math.
-There is no statistically significant effect on middle school reading or high school reading or math<ref>https://files.eric.ed.gov/fulltext/ED526353.pdf</ref>.
-Charter schools tend to be more fiscally costly for school districts because separate governance arrangements can create excess costs and the financing policies can distribute resources to or away from districts<ref>http://www.columbia.edu/~rr2165/pdfs/nycharterfiscal.pdf</ref>.

 ### <span style="background-color:orange">Performance-Related Pay</span>